 Successful change needs good communication

 Regardless of a company’s current communication setup, there is often a preconceived notion of what competent and targeted communication can and should achieve.
-In reality, in times of change – just as in ‘traditional’ corporate communication – a strategy is required, along with a precise understanding of the target audiences, appropriate messages and effective communication channels.
+In reality, when change is underway – just as in ‘traditional’ corporate communication – a strategy is required, along with a precise understanding of the target audiences, appropriate messages and effective communication channels.
 However, particularly in times of change, there is often an overestimation of what corporate communications can achieve beyond its day-to-day operations.
 Furthermore, employees – and managers in particular – are expected to simply go along with the change.
-And that everyone will come on board as long as the facts and benefits are communicated clearly.
+And that everyone will get on board as long as the facts and benefits are communicated clearly.

 Take fears seriously and harness resistance

 Every change triggers fears and resistance in people.
 And these are justified, as they follow a personal logic: the loss of one’s own position or carefully built networks, or the fear of not being good enough.
-Added to this is the fact that middle managers in particular are often themselves inadequately informed about changes or are even affected by them, and are therefore unable to fulfil their communicative role to the extent required.
+Added to this is the fact that middle managers in particular are often themselves inadequately informed about changes or are even affected by them themselves, and are therefore unable to fulfil their communicative role to the required extent.

-This is where change communicators come into play: they support and empower ‘traditional’ communication experts by analysing fears and resistance and using them strategically to help ensure the success of change.
-After all, only those who understand the needs, motivations and capabilities of employees and managers can develop the right strategies to take everyone along for the journey and, ideally, even spark ‘enthusiasm’ for the change.
-In most cases, however, the first goal is for the colleagues affected to understand why the change is necessary, what it means for them personally, what contributions they can make, and what the next steps are on the path to the target vision.
+This is where change communicators come in: they support and empower ‘traditional’ communication experts by analysing fears and resistance and using them strategically to help changes succeed.
+After all, only those who understand the needs, motivations and capabilities of employees and managers can develop the right strategies to take everyone along for the journey and, ideally, even generate ‘enthusiasm’ for the change.
+In most cases, however, the first goal is for the colleagues affected to understand why the change is necessary, what it means for them personally, what contributions they can make, and what the next steps are on the path to the vision.

 To foster this understanding, change communicators translate the corporate or change strategy into a change story that employees can understand.
 For this story to sustain the change over the long term, it should be rooted in the company’s history, consistent and authentic.
-This also means that, in order for the change story to be formulated as clearly as possible for employees and told in a way that inspires action, it must be aligned with the company’s cultural characteristics and closely tailored to the target audience.
+This also means that, in order for the change story to be formulated in a way that is as understandable as possible for employees and told in a way that inspires action, it must be aligned with the company’s cultural characteristics and closely tailored to the target audience.

 Resonance and authenticity